mindsmiths/docs/docs/tutorials/web-interactions/5-chaining-screens.md

 How to store data?
 Well, the data the user inputs during the screen sequence are transferred as values of GET parameters with the corresponding `componentId` as key.
 We can store the user's answers at the end of the procedure.
 For example, here we only asked for the name, which the user set through an input area.
-We can fetch it off the `Submit()` using `buttonId == "nameSubmitted"` because the `nameSubmitted` is the ID of the submit button that we will use as a trigger to take us to the next screen.
+We can fetch it off the `Submit()` using `buttonId == "nameSubmitted"` because the `"nameSubmitted"` is the ID of the submit button that we will use as a trigger to take us to the next screen.

 ```java titile="rules/felix/Felix.drl"
 import com.mindsmiths.armory.event.Submit